CERTCC/Vultron/docs/topics/measuring_cvd/reasoning_over_histories.md

         pa --- va
     ```

-## A Partial Order on Desiderata.
+## A Partial Order on Desiderata

 Skill, on the other hand, accounts for the outcomes once luck has been
 accounted for.
 So the more likely an outcome is due to luck, the less
 skill we can infer when it is observed.

 !!! example "Skill is inversely proportional to luck"